Dragon-Coder/project-team-training/README.md

 Create own framework to be used on Sites from nothing!

 Kelsey:
-Handling HTML and formating (UX) for the site
+Handling HTML and formatting (UX) for the site

 Lief:
-Handle the functionality with the broswer
+Handle the functionality with the browser

 THE RULES!!!
 Kelsey is the ONLY one that can touch HTML code